 Call our hotline any time at 1-888-685-5770 if you have any questions about addiction treatment in Nevada.
 We understand that those struggling with substance use disorders are at high risk of both COVID-19 and the dangerous effects of substance use.
 More than ever, we are equipped and proud to serve our patients.

 To find other programs in the state, the Substance Abuse and Mental Health Services Administration (SAMHSA) offers a full list of Nevada rehabilitation facilities.

 Where Can I Find Medical Detox Centers in Nevada?

-In Nevada, there are 1,366 outpatient detox centers, 908 residential (non-hospital), and 655 inpatient facilities.1 Depending on the magnitude of physical dependence, alcohol withdrawal syndrome may range from mild to physically dangerous.
-Symptoms may include irritability, anxiety, agitation, high blood pressure, increased heart rate, seizures and in rarer cases, delirium tremens.2
+Depending on the magnitude of physical dependence, alcohol withdrawal syndrome may range from mild to physically dangerous.
+Symptoms may include irritability, anxiety, agitation, high blood pressure, increased heart rate, seizures and in rarer cases, delirium tremens.3

 Alcohol withdrawal may be dangerous when done on your own; because of this, a supervised, medical detox center can help avoid unnecessary discomfort or life-threatening withdrawal complications.
-Detox is the process of getting substances out of your body and helping you manage acute withdrawal symptoms from alcohol.3 These types of programs provide individuals with onsite physicians and 24-hour care to help gain management over alcohol withdrawal symptoms.3
+Detox is the process of getting substances out of your body and helping you manage acute withdrawal symptoms from alcohol.4 These types of programs provide individuals with onsite physicians and 24-hour care to manage alcohol withdrawal symptoms.4

 Medical detox centers in Nevada are primarily found in the southern tip of the state in Las Vegas.
 However, medically-assisted detox is also available in Carson City, which is located on the western coast of Nevada just outside of California.
 To find local detox facilities in Nevada, search SAMHSA’s directory which can be found here.